Student Employment Center

 A student employee must be enrolled at least half time.
 Half-time enrollment means:

-- Undergraduate student employees must be enrolled for a minimum academic load of six credit hours.
+- Undergraduate and post baccalaureate student employees must be enrolled for a minimum academic load of six credit hours.

 - Graduate student employees must be enrolled for a minimum academic load of four credit hours.